HysteriaKa/P6b-Snowboard/README.md

   git clone https://github.com/HysteriaKa/P6b-Snowboard.git
   ```

-TYou will have to run
+You will have to run
 * composer
   ```sh
   composer install